Seraphli/blog/source/_posts/YADQN-Note-2.md

 10. `PIL.Image.Show()` don't show any window.
 Solution: `sudo apt-get install imagemagick`.
 [Reference][5]. `Image.fromarray` need uint8 image.
 11. Maybe using queue is not a good idea, because we need to get 4 images in one time.
 12. There is a timeline module which can be imported using `from tensorflow.python.client import timeline`.
 [Reference][6].
+13. You can not use `tf.layers.conv2d` function because this function don't contain `collection_name` parameter.
+It will cause some troubles when trying to replace network parameters.

 [1]: https://gym.openai.com/envs/Breakout-v0
 [2]: https://www.tensorflow.org/programmers_guide/threading_and_queues